Avalander/blog-posts/snake-clone.md

 tags: tutorial, javascript, hyperapp, snake
 ---

+[Here is a demo](https://avalander.github.io/hypersnake-tutorial/) of what we are going to build.

 In this tutorial I'm going to cover how to create a snake clone using [hyperapp](https://github.com/hyperapp/hyperapp).
 There are no big requirements, but you should at least have read the [getting started guide](https://github.com/hyperapp/hyperapp#getting-started) for hyperapp and be familiar with ES6 syntax.

 In particular, these are the ES6 features you should be familiar with to understand the code.